casper-network/casper-sidecar/README.md

 The RPC server can optionally maintain a persistent, on-disk cache of immutable, identifier-addressed historical data read over the node's binary port - block headers, blocks with signatures, and transactions with their execution info.
 Unlike the in-memory [block prefetch cache](#prefetching-blocks-feature) above (which only ever holds the newest block), this cache is backed by an [LMDB](http://www.lmdb.tech/doc/) (Lightning Memory-Mapped Database) environment on disk, using the [`heed`](https://crates.io/crates/heed) crate, so cached entries survive Sidecar restarts.
 Because the cached data is immutable and content-addressed, entries never need to be invalidated once written.

-This cache is disabled by default.
-To enable it, add a `[rpc_server.binary_port_cache]` section to the configuration file:
+The cache is configured with a `[rpc_server.binary_port_cache]` section, which the bundled example configs enable by default:

 ```toml
 [rpc_server.binary_port_cache]